-It is the therapist’s, not the client’s, job to create and maintain the boundaries of the therapeutic relationship.
+It is the therapist’s, not the client’s, job to create and maintain the therapeutic relationship's boundaries.
 These boundaries and expectations are most easily established at session #1 by having the client read and sign a Terms and Conditions statement with their other intake forms.
 I verbally review my terms of service with the client and give them a copy to take home.
-Taking this step can drastically reduce the likelihood of future confusion, but it doesn’t guarantee it, nor does it work if you do not stick by those convictions.
+Taking this step can drastically reduce future confusion, but it doesn’t guarantee it, nor does it work if you do not stick by those convictions.

 A few likely issues therapists may have with clients include: